vrautenbach/geoinformatics-notes/Tools for creating digital media.md

 ## Popular tools that can be used:
 * [ACMI Film](https://www.acmi.net.au/education/online-learning/film-it/) is an online resource covering a range of filmmaking skills found in pre-production, production and post-production stages.
 * [OpenShot](https://www.openshot.org) is open source video edition tool that is perfect for beginners.

+# Infographics
+## Overview
+Infographics are graphic visual representations of information, data, or knowledge intended to present information quickly and clearly.

+## Popular tools that can be used:
+* [Canva](https://www.canva.com) is an easy to use tool with various templates that can be customized.
+* [Piktochart](https://piktochart.com/formats/infographics/) allows you to create infographics or interactive maps with no design experience.

 # Story maps
 ## Overview